tst/domainbot/README.md

     threshold_percentage=20
     ; how many submissions should the users have at least? threshold_total=8
+    ; skips test if the submission is in allowed_domains skipped_allowed_domains=on

     [technical]
-    ; path to your bot's db – normally just the directory in which you have the bot.py + db.db pathtodb=/home/tim/domainbot/db.db
     ; debug = on / off
-    ; set debug = OFF to run the bot in production (i.e. sending messages) debug=on
+    ; set debug = off to run the bot in production (i.e. sending messages) debug=on